A Point in Time Assessment (PITA) is an increasingly popular alternative to tracking attainment and progress in a levels-like, linear fashion.

-Point in Time Assessments can also be used to predict end of year and end of key stage attainment.
-As long as expectations have been mapped out appropriately, a learner currently meeting age related expectations in Year 3 can be thought of as 'on track' to meet age related expectations at the end of Key Stage 2.
-Of course, any such future projection assumes learners will continue to make progress against the school's expectations.
+Point in Time Assessments can also be used to predict the end of the year and the end of key stage attainment.
+As long as expectations have been mapped out appropriately, a learner currently meeting age-related expectations in Year 3 can be thought of as ‘on track’ to meet age-related expectations at the end of Key Stage 2.
+Of course, any such future projection assumes learners will continue to make progress against the school’s expectations.

 Pupil Asset offers two standard Point in Time Assessment options, the first uses 7 grades and the second uses 9 grades.
 Schools can personalise the wording of the grades around their own assessment policies, but essentially the structures are:

 Schools sometimes wish to simply use the terminology Working Towards, Working At and Greater Depth in their PITA model (3 grades).
 This is permissible as long as a school is happy to assess all children who are not at the Working At standard as Working Towards.
 It is for this reason that a wider range of descriptors is usually chosen.